What is 5G UW

 5G UW initially focused on Verizon’s high-band mmWave network under the Ultra Wideband umbrella.
 Verizon has expanded its definition to include certain mid-band (C-band) frequencies to provide a broader, more reliable 5G coverage.
 Though Verizon tried to promote this network, it only exists in limited areas, and the signal is tough to find.
 In 2022, Verizon introduced the mid-band 5G network in major cities as ultra-wideband.

-The 5G UW icon on your phone indicates that your device is connected to Verizon’s Ultra Wideband network, which can include both high-band mmWave and, more recently, mid-band C-band frequencies.
-You will notice a huge difference in data speed if you are connected to mmWave.
+The 5G UW icon on your phone indicates that your device is connected to Verizon’s Ultra Wideband network.
+This network can include high-band mmWave and, more recently, mid-band C-band frequencies.
+If you are connected to mmWave, you will notice a huge difference in data speed.

 Low Frequency, C-Band and mmWave